jronallo/microdata_schemaorg_example/source/code4lib.html.md

 You can test whether your browser implements the Microdata DOM API by running the [microdata test suite](http://w3c-test.org/html/tests/submission/Opera/microdata/001.html) created by Opera.
-If you open this page up in [Opera Next](http://www.opera.com/browser/next/) (at the time of this writing version 12.00 alpha, build 1191), go to this page, and open up the console (Ctrl+Shift+i), you can play with the Microdata DOM API a bit.
+If you open a page with Microdata with [Opera Next](http://www.opera.com/browser/next/) (at the time of this writing version 12.00 alpha, build 1191) and open up the console (Ctrl+Shift+i), you can play with the Microdata DOM API a bit.
 `document.getItems()` will return a NodeList of all items.
-There is (and will be) only one top-level item on this page, so the NodeList will contain only one element.
+The NodeList will contain only the top-level items, in this case one element.
 It is possible to get all items of a particular type by specifying the type or types as an argument like `document.getItems('http://schema.org/ItemPage')`.
 This API may change in the future